WadhahEssam/password-pocket/README.md

 ![alt text](https://raw.githubusercontent.com/WadhahEssam/password-pocket/master/img/console.jpg)

 ### Dig deeper :
-if you have some experince in React/Redux feel free to check the redux action creator in /resources/assets/actions/index.js .
-Here is all the request to the server has been established and all passwords are being hashed and encrypted , it is fairly simple and easy to follow the code .
+If you have some experince in React/Redux feel free to check the redux action creator in /resources/assets/actions/index.js .
+Here is all the requests to the server has been established and all passwords are being hashed and encrypted , it is fairly simple and easy to follow the code .

 ## Technologies Used :
 - PHP 7.2